Las Vegas investigation finds more weapons, but no motive

 -- A SWAT team broke down the door, but Paddock had already killed himself, he said.

 -- Several vigils were held Monday night to honor the victims of the shooting.
-Community members gathered in Reno, Las Vegas, the Nellis Air Force Base and at the campus of University of Nevada Las Vegas.
+Community members gathered in Reno, Las Vegas, the Nellis Air Force Base and at the campus of University of Nevada, Las Vegas.

 -- Carrie Barnette, a Disney employee, is the latest victim to be identified.
 "A senseless, horrific, act, and a terrible loss for so many.
 We mourn a wonderful member of the Disney family: Carrie Barnette," tweeted Disney Chairman and CEO Robert Iger.